 Oh, it's all coming together now.

-Well, here's a little uh Tesla news.
+Well, here's a little Tesla news.

-Apparently, the Tesla Robotaxi app that allows you to use your private car as a sort of a self-driving Uber is the number one download on Apple.
+Apparently, the Tesla Robo Taxi app that allows you to use your private car as a sort of a self-driving Uber is the number one download on Apple.

-Now, I I don't think there's any place that it's approved for that yet.
+Now, I don't think there's any place that it's approved for that yet, but they must be really close.

-And it turns out that the Trump administration in related news is uh getting ready to ease a bunch of self-driving car rules.
+And it turns out that the Trump administration in related news is getting ready to ease a bunch of self-driving car rules.

-Boy, do we need that.
+Boy, do we need that?

-Is it my imagination or Sean Duffy?
+Now, is it my imagination or Sean Duffy?

 Is he also the NASA guy now?